kkeller39/knowledge-center/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 If you are planning to create messaging campaigns tailored for tracking sales and conversions, ensure you define the following settings (can be found on the campaigns settings footnote).

 1. **Define your currency**: You can define what currently you would like to track your sales and conversions in.
 This currency will reflect in your reports.
 For more info, [click here](data-reporting-engagement-attributes-multi-currency.html).
 2. **Cross session period:** Often your consumers will not purchase on the first visit to your website.
 You can define how long a ‘cross session’ applies.
-For example, a cross session of 2 weeks means that if a consumer visited your site, had a messaging conversation, and came back to purchase only 2 weeks later - that sale will be attributed as a conversion following that specific conversation.
+For example, a cross session of 2 weeks means that if a consumer visited your site, had a messaging conversation, and came back to purchase 2 weeks later - that sale will be attributed as a conversion following that specific conversation.
 3. **Conversion Attribution model:** In the case that more than one agent or bot handled the conversation, define who should get the conversion.
 First agent?
 Last agent?
 Split?

 ## 5. Creating a campaign

 Before you can start creating your buttons or banners, you need to set up your campaign.
 In LiveEngage, **engagements can be added to either new or existing campaigns**.

-To create a new one, simply click “**Add campaign**” at the bottom of the campaigns page, or select an existing campaign to add your engagement to.
+To create a new campaign, click “**Add campaign**” at the bottom of the campaigns page, or select an existing campaign to add your engagement to.

-When creating a campaign, you first need to define the following:
+When creating a campaign, you need to define the following:

 * [Business goal](contact-center-management-campaigns-campaign-goals.html)
 * [Target audience](contact-center-management-campaigns-target-audience.html)